pennysun3/HousePricePrediciton/README.md

 * **Mission**:
 Based on statistical and machine learning models that analyze large set of data points on each property. and continually improving the RMSE prediction error.
 This will be done using a random forest model or a XGBoost model that is trained with the [Kaggle Iowa State House Sale Dataset](https://www.kaggle.com/c/house-prices-advanced-regression-techniques/data).

-The goal of the project is to help people discover the music they may enjoy by providing them a list of recommended songs according to their favorite musicians and songs.
-T

-* **SuccessCriteria**: Successfully deployed a web application that dynamically shows a house price estimate according to users? input.
+* **SuccessCriteria**: Successfully deployed a web application that dynamically shows a house price estimate according to user input.

 Suggested steps to deploy app